doctrine/orm/en/reference/faq.rst

 Pagination in Doctrine uses a LIMIT clause (or vendor equivalent) to restrict the results.
-However when fetch-joining this is not returning the correct number of results since joining with a one-to-many or many-to-many association muliplies the number of rows by the number of associated entities.
+However when fetch-joining this is not returning the correct number of results since joining with a one-to-many or many-to-many association multiplies the number of rows by the number of associated entities.

 See the previous question for a solution to this task.